UPDATED OCT 14, 2019

 It’s no secret that the Fox Theater, Georgia Aquarium, and Hartsfield-Jackson International Airport give Atlanta its hustle and bustle reputation, but the earthy, outdoor atmosphere this big city holds is nothing to ignore.
 From hidden, woodsy trails to paved, historical paths, there’s something (or, actually, somewhere) for every runner in Atlanta.

 It sounds almost too peaceful, right?
-The trail in Morningside Nature Preserve is an easy two-mile round-trip path that lets Midtown locals and their canines get their nature fix.
-Whether jogging over the swing bridge or taking a breather at South Fork Peachtree Creek’s “dog beach”, Morningside Nature Preserve provides a woodland escape for Atlanta runners and their pups.
+The trail in Morningside Nature Preserve is an easy two mile round-trip path that lets Midtown locals get their nature fix.
+Whether jogging over the swing bridge or taking a breather at South Fork Peachtree Creek’s “dog beach”, Morningside Nature Preserve provides a woodland escape for Atlanta runners and their pups alike.

 Even if history wasn’t your best subject in school, you’ll enjoy this monumental one-mile run up to the top of the Civil War-etched Stone Mountain.
 Stone Mountain Park’s Walk-Up Trail is the jogger’s dream for those who enjoy an elevation challenge.
 This moderate, rocky climb puts your calf muscles to the test, but the mountaintop view is worth the burn.
 Overlooking downtown Atlanta and the base of the Appalachian Mountains, Walk-Up Trail is sure to take your breath away.

 For those up for some big city, outdoor socialization, Atlanta BeltLine offers 33 miles of recreational fun.
-In addition to its pedestrian-friendly paths that connect neighborhoods across the city, Atlanta Beltline hosts countless activities: from beginner’s yoga and skateboarding to 5k competitions and Caribbean workouts (focused on aerobics and kickboxing), there’s a way for everyone to come together and channel their inner social fitness guru.
+In addition to its pedestrian-friendly paths that connect neighborhoods across the city, Atlanta Beltline hosts countless activities: from beginner’s yoga and skateboarding to barre and meditation classes, there’s a way for everyone to come together and channel their inner social fitness guru.

 Do you enjoy hiking, biking, or running?
 Do you want a taste of Savannah, Georgia’s beautiful marshlands while you’re stuck in the busy metro world?
 If you answered “yes” to both of these questions, then the Suwanee Greenway is the perfect spot for you.
-Providing 6.3 miles of paved trails, hikers, bikers, and runners can travel over wooden boardwalks that showcase some of Atlanta’s hidden marshlands — and all in a matter of minutes.
+Providing 6.3 miles of paved trails, hikers, bikers, and runners can travel over wooden boardwalks that showcase some of Atlanta’s hidden marshlands.
 Plus, the path offers several different trail routes for those who need a quick morning jog before heading into the office.

 It doesn’t have a particular trail name or a sectional cut-off, but everyone should enjoy a run through Buckhead, Atlanta.
-The older, distinguished neighborhoods offer all the scenery you’ll need in addition to several park accesses: Ardmore Park, Memorial Park, and the one-mile BeltLine Northside Trail.
+The older, distinguished neighborhoods offer all the scenery you’ll need in addition to several park accesses: you can run between Ardmore Park and Memorial Park via the one-mile BeltLine Northside Trail.
 Winding from one neighborhood to another, you’ll see some of Atlanta’s finest, history-filled homes.

 Whether you’re a first-time tourist or an Atlanta native, you can’t miss out on one of the city’s largest parks.
-Filled with years of Atlanta history, Freedom Park provides runners and bikers with beautiful, paved trails that lead to the Martin Luther King National Historic Site and the Carter Library.
-Enjoy the history along with the shaded green spaces; an idyllic run.
+Filled with years of Atlanta history, Freedom Park provides runners and bikers with beautiful paved trails that lead to the Martin Luther King National Historic Site and the Carter Library.
+Enjoy the history along with the shaded green spaces—it's an idyllic run.